AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-settings-audio.md

 **[!UICONTROL Final VAST Tag]:** (Ads using VAST tags only) The URL for the third-party ad source with the necessary [Advertising DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **[!UICONTROL Select Rate]:** (Users with permission only) A pre-negotiated rate billed through Adobe, or one of the rates that you've negotiated and will be billed for through the vendor.
-To add a rate, contact your [!DNL Adobe] account team.
+To add a rate, contact your Adobe Account Team.

 ### Pixel